-2.2.1 Pro Numbers will be reserved first and take precedence over other requests.
+2.2.1 Pro Numbers will be reserved first and take precedence over other requests. #1 is reserved by default for the Pro series champion.

-2.3 Number plates
+2.3 Number plates and badging

 The proper colors and race numbers must be displayed on all 3 sides of the bike.
 Please refer to Class descriptions, above for number plate colours.
-Racers must have the correct badging for their bike so racers and promoters can identify riders for passing, scoring, safety, etc.
+Racers must have the correct badging for their bike so racers and promoters can identify riders for passing, scoring, and safety.

-2.3.1 AMSA has purchased coloured class stickers and are printing temporary numbers for new racers so that everyone can be identified.

-- 2.3.2 AMSA has coloured helmet stickers to place on the back so riders can be identified by class.
-These are given free to each racer and need to be worn. - 2.3.3 The penalty for a racer who does not comply with badging, will be starting the race sitting backwards on the bike.
+- 2.3.1 AMSA has purchased coloured class stickers and are printing temporary numbers for new day racers so that everyone can be identified during the event. - 2.3.2 AMSA has coloured helmet class stickers to be placed on the back of helmets so that riders can be identified quickly by class.
+These are given free to each racer and are mandatory.